"Feeling that I was Collaborating with Them:" A 20-year Scoping Review of Social Virtual Reality Leveraging Collaboration: Results

-One article explains how layout and spatial configuration shape users' access, privacy, and coordination in Social VR.
+Research explains how layout and spatial configuration shape users' access, privacy, and coordination in Social VR \cite{freeman2022working,saffo2021remote,men2019lemo,zhang2023vrgit}.
 In a study on collaborative music creation, Men et al. \cite{men2019lemo} found that participants favored publicly visible personal spaces that balanced individual work zones with group awareness.
 They also revealed trade-offs in spatial arrangements: positioning avatars side-by-side offered shared perspectives but limited equal access to shared interactive virtual tools, while face-to-face setups improved visibility for all participants but required redesigned interfaces to maintain usability.
-These findings underscore how spatial affordances---such as visibility, proximity, and orientation---can directly impact collaborative dynamics in Social VR applications.
+In sum, spatial affordances---such as visibility, proximity, and orientation---can directly impact collaborative dynamics in Social VR applications.

-Two articles highlighted how social VR's affordances---such as spatial layout and 3D visibility cues---support team coordination by aligning users' viewpoints and actions \cite{freiwald2020conveying}.
-Freiwald et al. \cite{freiwald2020conveying} compared three visual indicators for representing users' viewpoints during a collaborative task.
+Two articles highlighted how Social VR's affordances---such as spatial layout and 3D visibility cues---support team coordination by aligning users' viewpoints and actions \cite{freiwald2020conveying}.
+Freiwald et al. \cite{freiwald2020conveying} compared three visual indicators to represent users' viewpoints during a collaborative task.
 They found that displaying a live feed of each user's view reduced their task's error rates, while adding a 3D cone to indicate the boundaries of each user's viewpoint enhanced their social presence.
 Similarly, Weissker et al. \cite{weissker2021group} developed a group navigation technique that allowed collocated users to teleport together while preserving their relative positions.
 This feature helped teams stay spatially coordinated as they explored larger virtual environments \cite{weissker2021group}.